jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 I suggested that he didn’t have to over think how to get this to work.
 Create a test that declared an expected evaluation of `23`, and then try it.
 We had already implemented addition and multiplication.
 If the test passed, then it evaluated addition and multiplication operations in the correct order returning `23`.
 If it failed and returned `35`, then the order of operator processing is in the wrong order.
 Swap the order of operator processing and test again.

 Do this for the other operators too.
 Create a few more complicated expressions.
-Test and adjust takes less thinking effort and time than adjust and test.
+Don't overthink it.
+Create the test and adjust the code until the tests pass. _Test and adjust_ takes less thinking effort and time than _adjust and test_.

 I sent him on his way.